influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/_index.md

     parent: Data formats
 ---

-Telegraf contains many general purpose plugins that use a configurable parser for parsing input data into [metrics][].
+Telegraf contains many general purpose plugins that use a configurable parser for parsing input data into metrics.
-This allows input plugins such as [`kafka_consumer` input plugin](/telegraf/v1.27/plugins/#input-kafka_consumer) to consume and process different data formats, such as InfluxDB Line Protocol or JSON.
+This allows input plugins such as the [`kafka_consumer` plugin](/telegraf/v1.27/plugins/#input-kafka_consumer) to consume and process different data formats, such as InfluxDB line protocol or JSON.
 Telegraf supports the following input **data formats**:

 {{< children >}}